Interfacelab/ilab-media-tools/readme.txt

 **Best of all you get this functionality for free.**

-* Upload to S3
+* Upload to any of a variety of cloud storage providers (Amazon S3, Google Cloud Storage, Minio, Wasabi, Backblaze, DigitalOcean Spaces or any other S3 compatible service)
-* Host media from S3 or any CDN that can connect to S3
+* Host your media directly from your cloud storage provider or specify a CDN
 * Integrate with Imgix media hosting
-* Direct uploads to S3
+* Direct uploads to the cloud, bypassing WordPress completely (Requires Imgix)
 * Use Amazon Rekognition to automatically tag and categorize images
 * Use third party cloud file providers that use S3 compatible APIs
 * Advanced image cropping tool